-The POS should disclose the proposed purchase price of the facility and the basis for the charter school's determination of the acquisition price, (e.g., appraised value), plus an explanation for any "purchase price premium" over the appraised value.
-The POS should disclose the methodology used by the charter school to determine the purchase price of the facility or equipment-which may consist of an independent current market appraisal.
+The POS should disclose the proposed purchase price of the facility and the basis for the charter school's determination of the acquisition price, (e.g., appraised value), plus an explanation for any "price premium" over the appraised value.
+The POS should disclose the methodology used by the charter school to determine the purchase price of the facility or equipment-this should primarily consist of an independent current market appraisal.
 The POS should disclose the results of any the appraisal of the new facility and attach excerpts from the appraisal as a POS appendix.
-For facilities under new or "rehab" construction, the appraisal should be an "as built" appraisal.
+For facilities under new construction, the appraisal should be an "as built" appraisal.
 If the appraisal is not conducted by a Member of the Appraisal Institute (MAI) appraiser, the POS should disclose the qualifications of the appraiser and the standards applied.

-Conflicts of interest may be associated with "premium purchase price" real estate sales and may occur in other aspects of facility acquisitions such as lease rates, cost-sharing arrangements, etc. The POS should identify who negotiated the facility acquisition and the facility construction contracts, and their relationships to the charter school and its board.
-If the seller or lessor of the facility to be acquired is a party related in some way to a governing body member, management organization (or officer or owner thereof), or affiliated entity, conflict of interest issues may exist regarding the purchase price, lease rate, purchase option, and cost-sharing and must be disclosed in the POS so that such possible conflicts of interest may be evaluated by investors and analysts.
+Conflicts of interest may be associated with "premium price" real estate sales and may occur in other aspects of new facility acquisitions.
+The POS should identify who negotiated the new facility acquisition and the new facility construction contracts, and their relationships to the charter school and its board.
+If the seller or lessor of the new facility is a party related in some way to a governing body member, management organization (or officer or owner thereof), or affiliated entity, conflict of interest issues may exist regarding the acquisition price, lease rate, purchase option, and cost-sharing and must be disclosed in the POS so that such possible conflicts of interest may be evaluated by investors and analysts.
 See the NFMA's White Paper on the Disclosure of Potential Conflicts of Interest in Municipal Finance Transactions (2015).

-2) Environmental Remediation Risk Disclosure
+Environmental Remediation Risk Disclosure

 The POS should disclose the status of any Phase I and Phase II environmental remediation reports, and identify risks to the charter school of remediation activities.
 For the acquisition of existing facilities, the POS should identify potential legacy concerns relating to matters such as Americans with Disabilities Act compliance, lead paint, mold, asbestos, and the like.
-Environmental risks include demolition risks and asbestos abatement risks in remodeling facilities.
-If school facility construction or facility opening could be delayed or subject to large cost overruns because of unexpected environmental remediation issues, the POS should address these risks and charter school's "fallback" strategy (e.g., continuing to rent/use existing facility or an alternative facility, etc).
+Environmental risks include demolition risks and asbestos risks in remodeling facilities.
+If school facility construction or facility opening could be delayed or subject to large cost overruns because of unexpected environmental remediation issues, the POS should address these risks and charter school's "fallback" strategy (e.g., continuing to rent/use existing facility or an alternative facility).